 Hi!
 Thanks for stopping by. =)

 Hmmm...What's there to say about me?
 I'm a kid who likes to write and will do my best to chalk out a good story, if school isn't demanding too much from me.
-I've been browsing FF.net for over 10 years.
-Actually, it's the reason why I even bothered to get an e-mail address: I wanted to be able to review people's stories and keep track of the really good ones. :3 The urge to write came much later.
+I've been browsing for over 10 years.
+Actually, it's the reason why I even bothered to get an e-mail address: I wanted to review people's stories and keep track of the really good ones. :3 The urge to write came much later.

 Notice: If anyone's wondering what ever happened to Teaching Him; Learning from Her it's still under construction.
 I'll put it back up in time.
 I'm determined to get that story right.